 There are 110 caves in Corsica, mostly in Haute Corse.
 The most important caving area is the Oletta massif with 16 caves.
 The Ghisoni Cave with a depth of 117 meters is the deepest.
 There are two caving clubs, the I Topi Pinnuti (Corsican for bats) in Bastia and the L'Association Cortenaise de Spéleologie in Corte.
 There is also cave rescue group called Spéleo Secours de Haute Corse.

 The crystalline and metamorphic rocks of Corsica are not soluble, and so there are almost no karst caves.
 Most of the caves are of tectonic origin, formed by the collapse of steep valley sides.
+There are also erosional caves, formed by corrosion.
 There are almost no underground sites of touristic interest.